-The method MFEM defined here is both a meshless method and a FEM.
-The algorithm steps for the MFEM are
+The method Meshless Finite Element Method (MFEM) defined here is both a meshless method and a Finite Element Method.
+The algorithm steps for the MFEM are:

-- (1) for a set of nodes, compute all the empty spheres with four nodes; - generate all the polyhedral elements using the nodes belonging to each sphere and the nodes of all the coincident and nearby spheres; - (3) calculate the shape functions and their derivatives, using the non-Sibsonian interpolation, at all the Gauss points necessary to evaluate the integrals of the weak form;
+- 1) For a set of nodes, compute all the empty spheres with 4 nodes. - 2) Generate all the polyhedral elements using the nodes belonging to each sphere and the nodes of all the coincident and nearby spheres. - 3) Calculate the shape functions and their derivatives, using the non-Sibsonian interpolation, at all the Gauss points necessary to evaluate the integrals of the weak form.